 How Big are Your Fillings?

 By now you may have already looked in the mirror so you can judge the size of the dental fillings in your teeth.
 Did you see any “large” ones?
 Now, ask yourself how long those big fillings have been in place.
-What was your answer?
-Two years? five years? longer?
-So what’s the deal?
+Was your answer two years, five years, or longer?
 If teeth with big fillings are so weakened, why haven’t parts of these teeth already fractured off?
-The answer is that can’t know for certain which teeth will develop problems and which teeth won’t.
+The answer is that we can’t know for certain which teeth will develop problems and which teeth won’t.
 Clearly not every tooth with a “large” filling will break.
 Many people get many years of service out of these “large” restorations.
 Additionally, not every tooth that does crack or break will be especially problematic to repair.
 If we believe you are at risk for broken teeth in the long run, we might suggest a comprehensive plan to prevent them.

 A good hit to the face with an elbow or a ball in sports can lead to broken teeth.
 We commonly see unrestrained passengers in automobile accidents who have broken teeth as well.
 Trauma does not have to be so obvious however.
 Have you ever bitten down on a pitted olive or cherry only to wince in pain when you accidentally hit a fragment of the pit?
 Many times patients get broken teeth from small stones or shells or other objects in their food.
 Honestly, after nearly forty years of eating, we still sometimes bite accidentally on our forks.
 These seemingly small events can have a large impact on our teeth, causing trauma.

 Placing metal studs or bars in your mouth will lead to broken teeth.
 Despite the “coolness” factor, we often repair the consequences of piercings.
 Most of them don’t think their piercing was worth the trouble once their expensive repairs are completed.
 While we can’t say what’s right for everyone, we can and will explain the risks to you if you come to us with oral piercings.
 If you do have one, try your best to avoid smacking it against your teeth or biting down on it.
 You can also try plastic jewelry instead of metal.
 These are the main causes of breakage.